github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-create.md

 using this command-line option are processed after extractor options given via `--extractor-options-file`.

-When passed to [codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init) or `codeql database begin-tracing`, the options will only be applied to the indirect tracing environment.
+When passed to "[codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init)" or `codeql database begin-tracing`, the options will only be applied to the indirect tracing environment.
 If your workflow also makes calls to
-[codeql database trace-command](/code-security/codeql-cli/codeql-cli-manual/database-trace-command) then the options also need to be passed there if desired.
+"[codeql database trace-command](/code-security/codeql-cli/codeql-cli-manual/database-trace-command)" then the options also need to be passed there if desired.

 See <https://codeql.github.com/docs/codeql-cli/extractor-options> for
 more information on CodeQL extractor options, including how to list the